 Investing in an equity fund earns you the rare “Brave One” money badge.

 Stock or equity mutual funds are a great way to invest given the possibility of high gains.
 Despite the fact that they’re less risky than investing in stocks directly, they are still risky.
 In essence, you can lose your capital.
 The best approach for investing with them is to automate a set amount at a particular frequency.
 For example, ₦20,000 weekly.
-Start here.
+Already have an account on Cowrywise?
+You can start here.

 📸 Data snap of the month